mosip/id-repository/docs/design/handle_support.md

 		b) If the handle is selected and the same handle is mapped to SAME user then do nothing.
 		c) If the handle is selected and the handle does NOT EXIST in `mosip_idrepo.handle` table, create entry in handle table.
 		d) If there are any unselected handles (when compared with stored selectedHandles and input selectedHandles), mark the handles as deleted in the `mosip_idrepo.handle` table.
-	Note: Add is_active and is_deleted columns in the `mosip_idrepo.handle` table.
+	Note: Add `is_active` and `is_deleted` columns in the `mosip_idrepo.handle` table.
 	6. Update identity data (demo, docs & bio) in the uin table.

 	In CredentialServiceManager, when we fetch the list of handles for a UIN to issue credentials:
 	1. Issue credential event to be raised if the record is active and not deleted.
-	2. If the record is deleted, then send "REMOVE_ID" event to IDA.
+	2. If the record is deleted, then send `REMOVE_ID` event to IDA.
-	3. We should change in the IDA to acknowledge REMOVE_ID events to identity-service.
+	3. We should change in the IDA to acknowledge `REMOVE_ID` events to identity-service.
 On receiving successful acknowledgment delete the entry from `mosip_idrepo.handle` table.

 ### How is the credential request ID created for handles?